Gus Brooks

 Gustavus Brooks (1872 – June 15, 1895) was an American Negro league outfielder in the 1890s.

+Playing career

+A native of Alton, Illinois, Brooks lived in St. Louis, Missouri where he had a living grandmother.
+He first played with the Black Stockings in 1888 and the West Ends for four years from 1888 to 1892.

-A native of Alton, Illinois, Brooks played for the Chicago Unions in 1894, and for the Page Fence Giants the following season.
-He collapsed in the outfield during a game in Hastings, Michigan in 1895 and died two hours later at age 23.
+Brooks played for the Chicago Unions in 1894, and for the Page Fence Giants the following season.
+He collapsed in the outfield during a Page Fence Giants game against a local white team in Hastings, Michigan in 1895 and died two hours later at age 23.
+A newspaper article stated that Brooks "“joined the team in April and was one of their best players."
+His death was credited to a heart ailment and he was likely buried in an unmarked grave.